 Each year group has at least one parents' evening each year, when all subject teachers are available to meet with parents/carers and discuss progress and learning.
+The SEND or pastoral department are available during these evenings.

 Each year group has a report programme, which includes at least three progress checks for key stage three (current levels of attainment) and four progress checks for key stage four (predicted GCSE attainment).
 Each student receives one full report including a tutor report and head teacher report (alongside current levels of attainment).
 These are sent home to parents/carers and provide a basis for discussion about progress in different subject areas.
+We have also introduced school planners this academic year which will record the academic progress of the student.
+These are continuously updated by the students and their form teachers.

 If your child has an Education, Health and Care Plan (EHCP) then there are legal requirements for at least one formal meeting each year (the Annual Review) organised by the SENDCO and attended by parents/carers, teachers and outside agencies involved in the student's education where appropriate.
-Students receiving SEND support and parents/carers will be involved in a review of their progress and SEND provision three times a year with the SENDCO or key worker.
+Students receiving SEND support and parents/carers will be involved in a review of their progress and SEND provision three times a year.